What Is A Holter Monitor?

 How Do I prepare for a medical heart monitor test?

-There really is nothing for the patient to do in order to prepare for a holter monitor test.
+There really is nothing for the patient to do in order to prepare for it.
 You will need to inform your concierge doctor if you are allergic to tape or adhesives.

 Prior to your appointment, you will want to bathe or shower as you will not be able to do so for the duration of the test (electrical equipment).